DavidMorano/rightcore/openport/README.txt

 OPENPORT

-This is a helper program that is used to open network ports for other requesting programs.
+This is a helper program that is used to open privileged network ports for other requesting programs.

 Synopsis:
 $ openport [{ -b | -query [<query(s)>] | -a | <user(s)> }] [-af <afile>] [-V}

-where:
+Arguments:
 -b		bind mode (input to the program is on STDIN) -query		query mode
 <query(s)>	query(s) in the form: [[<uid>:]<proto>:]<port>